Residents in North America look to the sky for a rare total solar eclipse

 In 2026, for instance, a total solar eclipse is expected to sweep south from the Arctic, appearing over Greenland, Iceland and parts of Spain.

-Monday’s celestial spectacle began at about 11am local time (18:00 GMT) on the west coast of Mexico where the resort city of Mazatlan saw tourists crowd its beaches to watch.
+Monday’s celestial spectacle began at about 11am local time (18:00 GMT) on the west coast of Mexico, where the resort city of Mazatlan saw tourists crowd its beaches to watch.

-The path of totality – the stretch of land where the total solar eclipse was visible – swept from northern Mexico to the central US state of Texas, where the prospect of severe weather forced the cancellation of a local eclipse festival.
+The path of totality — the stretch of land where the total solar eclipse was visible — crept from Mexico to central Texas, where the prospect of severe weather forced the cancellation of a local eclipse festival.

 The Texas Eclipse Festival in Burnet cited “risks of high winds, tornadic activity, large hail, and thunderstorms” as reasons for scrapping the four-day event.

-The path of totality continued north through the southern US and into the northeast, tracing the border with Canada.
+The path of totality then continued through the southern US and into the northeast, tracing the border with Canada.

 Schools in US states like New York, Ohio, Pennsylvania and Indiana cancelled classes and shuttered for the day, partly to let the students enjoy the event — and partly out of safety concerns.